 Detention and interrogation operations across the board, looking through all the evidence that we could were safe, secure, and inhumane.

-John Warner, who chairs the committee, pointed out that there were three episodes of questionable conduct in uh in over 24,000 investigations, interrogations involving some numerous thousand number of uh detainees.
+John Warner, who chairs the committee, pointed out that there were three episodes of questionable conduct in over 24,000 investigations, interrogations involving some numerous thousand number of detainees.

-Uh you know, wearing a broad dog collar staying up for 20 hours.
+You know, wearing a broad dog collar, staying up for 20 hours.

 I've seen people walking other people around with dog collars and leashes on.

-I've seen them wearing brasiers and a lot of other lipstick, whole bunch of stuff, folks.
+I've seen them wearing brassiers and a lot of other lipstick, a whole bunch of stuff, folks.

 Look like they're enjoying every bit of it.

-I I just I marvel at the um at the ongoing outrage over this.
+I just marvel at the ongoing outrage over this.

-Senator Carr Levin of Michigan, the committee's ranking Democrat said, it is clear from the report that detainee mistreatment was not simply the product of a few rogue military police on a night shift.
+Senator Carl Levin of Michigan, the committee's ranking Democrat, said it is clear from the report that detainee mistreatment was not simply the product of a few rogue military police on a night shift.

 Rogue military police.

-Now the New York Times also has a story on this, and uh, you know, I'm sure the New York Times is they had to run it.
+And, you know, I'm sure the New York Times is, they had to run it.

-I mean, they couldn't bury this, uh, but it's not what they wanted to run.
+I mean, they couldn't bury this, but it's not what they wanted to run.

 Now, who made an FBI claim of abuse at Guantanamo Bay?

-It was none other than Illinois Senator Dick Durbin, who went to the floor of the Senate and read from an FBI email he had received, describing all this horrible treatment that he compared to what would happen to you if you were in Cambodia under Paul Pot, or if you happen to be in a Soviet gulag, or if you happen to be in a Nazi Germany concentration camp.
+Yes, it was none other than Illinois Senator Dick Durbin who went to the floor of the Senate and read from an FBI email he had received describing all this horrible treatment that he compared to what would happen to you if you were in Cambodia under Paul Pot, or if you happen to be in a Soviet gulag, or if you happen to be in a Nazi Germany concentration camp.

 But from the New York Times story itself, the report also said investigators could not corroborate an incident recounted by an FBI agent who said she saw a detainee shackled to the floor for hours, soiling himself and pulling out his hair.